jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ## What's the Point?

 This post will be all about how to calculate $I(t)$ and $Q(t)$ at discrete moments in time.
 This is what makes it digital.
-In a real system, a **digital to analog converter** (DAC) and analog reconstruction filter would transform the digital samples to a respectable, continuous, analog waveform
+In a real system, a **digital to analog converter** (DAC) and analog reconstruction filter transform the digital samples to a continuous, band-limited, analog waveforms.

 ## Programming Style

 Before we get started on the modulator, I want to comment on my programming style.
 I like my modem simulations to be as simple as possible.
 No fancy programming-language magic or crazy abstractions allowed.
-Eventually, I want to take my simulation code and easily convert it into a hardware description language (Verilog/System Verilog) or low-level programming language (C), without thinking too hard.
+I want to be able to take my simulation code and easily convert it into a hardware description language (Verilog/System Verilog) or low-level programming language (C), without thinking too hard.
 So if you look at my code and wonder why I didn't use a certain language feature, that's why.

 ## My Preferred Toolchain

 Python is my preferred language for writing modem simulations.
 It's simple, has decent performance as long as you use the right libraries, and doesn't require a lot of ceremony.
 You can just open up a text file and hack away.

-Unlike some numerical-focused scripting languages I've used (Matlab and Julia), efficient arrays aren't built into the language.
-They need to be accessed through third-party, open source, packages.
+Unlike some numerical-focused scripting languages I've used before (like Matlab or Julia), efficient arrays aren't built in.
+You need into import them through third-party libraries.
 This leads to some clunky syntax, but you get used to it.
 In my opinion, the benefits of using Python outweigh the annoying syntax.

 ## Modulator Simulation